 19. Jaffas

-For further enlightenment, New Zealand holds the world’s steepest street, where the Kiwis organize an annual Jaffas race.
-Hence, you can tell how much the Jaffas have gone into the Kiwis’ hearts.
+For further enlightenment, New Zealand holds the world’s steepest street, where the natives organize an annual Jaffas race.
+Therefore, you can tell how much the Jaffas have gone into their hearts.

 20. Manuka Honey

-Indeed honey is not a confectionery, but it’s hard to talk about the sweets of New Zealand without mentioning Manuka Honey.
+Though honey is not a confectionery, it’s hard to talk about the sweets of New Zealand without mentioning Manuka Honey.
 The Maori settlers have found the medical benefit of the Manuka tree more than a century ago.

 But it was only known for preventing gastrointestinal illnesses at that time.
 Recently, the Manuka Honey has been discovered to have magnificent benefits in cosmetic and skincare products.